romanlevin/felek/DESIGN.md

 }

 message StoppedJob {
+    oneof exit {
         int64 exitCode = 1; // The exit code of the job's process
+        string exitError = 2; // The error string in case a job's processes was killed by a signal }
-    int64 systemTime = 2; // Elapsed system time, in nanoseconds
+    int64 systemTime = 3; // Elapsed system time, in nanoseconds
-    int64 userTime = 3; // Elapsed user time, in nanoseconds
+    int64 userTime = 4; // Elapsed user time, in nanoseconds
-    bool stopped = 4; // Was the job stopped by a user }
+    bool stopped = 5; // Was the job stopped by a user }

 // A unique ID of a started job (a UUID string)